 Quanzhou is among the first batch of cities announced by the State Council as a “famous historic and cultural city” and one of the major places of origin of Minnan (southern Fujian) culture.
 It is the world’s first “multicultural showcase” and “East Asian Cultural Capital” and is regarded as a “museum of world religions”.
 The city was the starting point of the ancient Maritime Silk Road and its port was the largest in the East during the Song and Yuan dynasties.
+Quanzhou has been listed as a UNESCO World Heritage site — it was recognised as a maritime emporium in the Song Dynasty (960–1279) and the Yuan Dynasty (1271–1368).
 It is a strategic and pivotal city of the Belt and Road Initiative, a pilot zone of the 21st-century Maritime Silk Road and the seat of the Secretariat of the Business Council of the United Nations Maritime–Continental Silk Road Cities Alliance.

 A national economic powerhouse

-In 2020, Quanzhou became yet another Mainland Chinese city with a GDP exceeding RMB1,000bn — it registered a GDP of RMB1,015.9bn and a GDP per capita of RMB110,000.
+In 2021, Quanzhou registered a GDP of RMB1,130.417bn and a GDP per capita of RMB120,000.
 The city’s economic aggregate has ranked first in Fujian Province for 22 consecutive years, while its other economic indicators such as GDP, industrial output value, total retail sales of consumer goods and volume of express delivery have leapt into the top 20 among all Mainland Chinese cities.

 Quanzhou has three core industrial sectors: traditional industry, new and hi-tech industry and heavy and chemical industry.
 It has established nine industrial clusters each with a production value of RMB100bn, namely textiles and garments, footwear, petrochemicals, machinery and equipment, building materials and home furnishings, artefacts and decorations, paper and printing, electronic information and food and beverages.
 While textiles and garments from Quanzhou account for 10 per cent of Mainland China’s output, sports shoes made in the city comprise 40 per cent of the country’s production and 20 per cent of the world’s.
 Moreover, 65 per cent of the Mainland China’s stone materials come from Quanzhou, as do 40 per cent of the world’s.

 As the “national capital of brands”, Quanzhou owns 159 famous national trademarks.
 There are 109 listed companies in the city, placing it at the forefront of the nation’s prefecture-level cities.
 Quanzhou is an export-oriented city, establishing trade relations with over 200 countries and regions around the world.
-Despite the adverse impact brought by the COVID-19 pandemic, Quanzhou’s total import and export value reached RMB197.08bn in 2020.
-Its export value even recorded a 3.4-per-cent growth to reach RMB150.36bn.
+Despite the adverse impact brought by the COVID-19 pandemic, Quanzhou’s total import and export value reached RMB261.65bn in 2021.
+Its export value even recorded a 35.4-per-cent surge to reach RMB203.55bn.